jsherman212/svc_stalker/README.md

 **FOR ANY PID YOU REGISTER FOR SYSTEM CALL/MACH TRAP INTERCEPTION, YOU MUST ALSO UN-REGISTER WHEN YOU ARE DONE.
-Unregistering a previously-registered PID will free the table entry for that PID.**
+Unregistering a previously-registered PID will free the table entry for that PID.** It's also a good idea to save previous exception ports before registering your own and restoring them when you're done intercepting calls for a given process.

 **A maximum of 1023 processes can have their system calls be intercepted simultaneously.**